Bank Secrecy Act

-- The adequacy and timeliness of reports to OFAC.
+- The adequacy and timeliness of filing to OFAC.

-- The process to manage blocked accounts (such accounts are reported to OFAC and pay a commercially reasonable rate of interest while the funds remain blocked).
+- The process to manage blocked accounts (such accounts must be reported to OFAC and earn a commercially reasonable rate of interest while the funds remain blocked).

 - The record retention requirements (e.g., five-year requirement to retain relevant OFAC records; for blocked property, record retention for as long as blocked; once unblocked, records must be maintained for five years).